Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Should beginners buy the cheapest prop challenge?

 Usually no. Cheap challenges can hide harder rules, trailing drawdown, or payout friction.
 A slightly more expensive challenge with better rule geometry is often the better deal.
+See cheapest prop firms in 2026 for how price and rule difficulty actually compare across the ten lowest-cost firms.

 What is the biggest mistake traders make when choosing a prop firm?